 Warung Be Ja Na

 After the show, we walked to a nearby recommendation for dinner by our taxi driver, Be Ja Na, Warung Balinese Rijsttafel.
-Seated on the floor of an open air, elevated pavilion, we were surrounded by the glow of candle lights and smell of a nearby crackling wood fire as we enjoyed a delicious traditional Balinese meal.
+Seated on the floor of an open air, elevated pavilion, we were surrounded by the glow of candle lights and smell of a crackling wood fire as we enjoyed a delicious traditional Balinese meal.

 The Uluwatu Temple and Kacek Ramayan and Fire Dance is a highly recommended experience.
 We found many tours with itineraries including Uluwatu temple, the Kacek and Fire dance, and a barbecue dinner, but we easily arranged the excursion independently.